zerocracy/zerocracy.github.io/_posts/2018/11/2018-11-23-freelance-vs-outsourcing.md

 trend is "freelance."
 The [recent IPO of Upwork](https://www.cnbc.com/2018/10/03/upwork-ceo-on-ipo-day-we-do-not-incentivize-for-less-pay-for-freelancers.html), with a valuation of over $1.5B, demonstrates that the demand is high and will only grow.
-There is a lot of space for it, since Upwork only works with just 400,000 freelancers, while the entire population of programmers is over 10 million.
+There is a lot of space for it, since Upwork only works with just 400,000 freelancers, while the entire population of programmers is [over 20 million](https://evansdata.com/reports/viewRelease.php?reportID=9).

 In order to survive, smart software houses must realize that the future, in its 10-15 years horizon, will make it mandatory for software projects to work with freelancers or build teams